The 5 Best (& 5 Worst) Things to Show on Restaurant TVs

 Your restaurant can become the go-to spot to watch events like the Emmys and the Oscars.
 For events like these, the TV need not be the only resource for creating the right atmosphere.
 You could lay out a red carpet in front of your restaurant and have a picture booth set up for people to get their pictures taken as if they were attending the event themselves.

 A huge demographic of restaurant customers are those in the age range where it is typical to have kids.
 Eating at restaurants accounts for 45% of all food expenditures for those who fall between the 25-35-year-old age range while those in the 35-45-year-old demographic rack up 43% of all food expenditures at restaurants.
 This means that restaurants that promote themselves as family-friendly have a lot of potential customers.

 If you are trying to secure the patronage of people with families, you will want to avoid showing content on your TVs that is geared to adults or might draw a crowd that is not very family-friendly.
 For example, you might not want to play sports on your televisions because doing so will typically draw a rowdy crowd and create an environment that is unlike the wholesome atmosphere people with families are looking for.

 If you are a parent of a family, you probably know that if the kids are happily entertained while eating at a restaurant, then your job as a parent is made a lot easier, allowing you to relax and enjoy your food.
 That is why showing children’s shows can be a great addition to your restaurant’s TV menu.
-Even better is if you can have family-friendly programming that entertains both children and adults like the funny fails playlist that the free loop player provides for restaurants that order this game-changing technology.
+Even better is if you can have family-friendly programming that entertains both children and adults like the funny fails playlist that the free Loop TV player provides for restaurants, then this free, game-changing technology is a great option.